What are the Problems Faced by Small Businesses?

 Intellectual Property

-Preserving the sanctity of intellectual assets emerges as an imperious mandate for myriad diminutive enterprises, especially those engaged in the realm of technology, the creative realm, or the genesis of distinctive commodities.
+Preserving the sanctity of intellectual assets emerges as an imperious mandate for myriad diminutive enterprises, especially those engaged in technology, the creative realm, or the genesis of distinctive commodities.
 Nonetheless, wrestling with the nuances of intellectual property jurisprudence and the labyrinthine complexities entailed in patent, trademark, or copyright submissions can manifest as a Herculean task.

 Regulations and Compliance